HazyResearch/ThunderKittens/README.md

 3. Loads and stores.
 Hide latencies with asynchronous copies and address generation with TMA.
 4. Distributed Shared Memory.
 L2 is _so_ last year.
 5. Worker overlapping.
 Use our Load-Store-Compute-Finish template to overlap work and I/O.
 6. GPU networking.
-ThunderKittens lets you transfer data over NVLink and utilize NVSwich acceleration for fast multi-GPU operations.
+ThunderKittens lets you transfer data over NVLink and utilize NVSwitch acceleration for fast multi-GPU operations.

 #### Example: A Simple Matrix Multiplication Kernel